scriptotek/lc-spreadsheets/_episodes/00-intro.md

 Optionally you can use word processors like Word to make pretty tables and use Excel for organizing the data.

-We also recommend that you keep track of important things you did to the original data in a separate sheet, for example noting if you found some great recipe for tidying up some data or if you reorganized the data in an complex or major way.

 ---

 > ## Questions: